information

 7.07.035 Surcharge Collection and Enforcement.

-1. A. The Revenue Division of the City administers and enforces collection of the Clean Energy Surcharge.
-The Division may adopt rules as necessary to implement the goals and purposes of Subsection 7.02.500 F. consistent with the processes provided in Section 7.02.210.
+1. A. The City administers and enforces collection of the Clean Energy Surcharge.
+The City Administrator may adopt administrative rules as authorized by Charter.

 2. B. The Division may recover all reasonable costs for such work from the Fund and such costs will not be considered part of the Fund’s administrative expenses.